 Are there employees within your organization who work from home on a regular basis?
 Then it is important that this is done via a secure VPN connection.
 This VPN connection ensures as it were, a secure tunnel between the home network and your corporate network, and in this way keeps the home network’s dangers out.

 Not everyone in your organization needs full access to your network.
-Proper access control ensures that employees have access only those which they actually need.
+Proper access control ensures that employees have access only to those that they actually need.
 This way you prevent unnecessary risk and make it harder for hackers to ‘penetrate’ your network.

 A separate company network and guest network